Kobler99/alta2025/_pages/home.md

 The 23rd Annual Workshop of the Australasian Language Technology Association (ALTA 2025) will take place at **[The University of Sydney](https://www.sydney.edu.au/) (USyd), Sydney, Australia** from the **26th to the 28th of November, 2025**.
 ALTA 2025 will largely operate as an offline conference this year, with limited online/hybrid capability.

+Regisration will open in October with no charge for students.

 ## News

 <style>